DonZalmrol/GRA-AFCH-IN-12-Arduino-Nixie-clock-kit-with-NTP/README.md

+# Deprecated/ no longer in use since 2023-01-27

 # GRA-AFCH-IN-12-Arduino-Nixie-clock-kit-with-NTP
 While the build in GPS works great, it can be an issue with well insulated home to receive GPS/ DCF signals from the outside.
 Hence the desire to add NTP with the needed hardware and code to get a working NTP sync that has fail safes incorporated.